SHANMUKH-TIWARI/Sentiment_analysis_project/README.md

 ## How to Run

-1. Download the IMDB Dataset (CSV format)
+1. Download the IMDB Dataset CSV from https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews?resource=download and place it inside the `Dataset/` folder.
 2. Place the file inside the `Dataset/` directory
 3. Install dependencies: